 Determine the size of the second story.

 Some people add a full second story to their home, while others might just want a partial addition.

-We recently expanded a home by adding a second story bedroom and some dormers.
+For example, we recently expanded a home by adding some dormers which created a space for an additional bedroom.
 Your decision might be based on space needs, budget, or both.
 If you expect that you will need more space in the future but don’t have the budget now, consider building the second story area you need, but saving the finish work for later.
 It’s more cost-effective to do the structural work all at once than to go back and add to it in the future.

 You don’t need to know exactly where and how large each room will be.
 You don’t have to have figured out where the staircase will fit best or the right placement for the bathroom plumbing.
 A good Design-Build remodeler can take care of drawing up the plans based on understanding what you want the second story add-on to achieve.

 When you add a second floor to your home, you will likely want to make changes on the main floor.
 You probably have one or more bedrooms that will move upstairs, so what do you want to do with those rooms once they are vacated?
 Do you want to create a larger space by knocking down walls?
 Could you use more room in the kitchen?
 If your laundry is currently in the basement, do you want to move it up to the first or second floor for easier access?
 And how will the addition of a staircase to the second floor impact the current layout?

 A second story addition does more than create more space.
 It demands that you put more thought into the rest of the house, so discuss the possibilities with your designer.

 When the builder is ready to start construction of the remodeling project for your second story addition, he is literally going to raise the roof.
 That means the attic needs to be cleaned out since it will be fully exposed to the elements, the debris, etc. You have to remove everything above the first floor.